 - Treat the influencer like a person; don’t grovel or adorn with overwrought praise

-- Be a valuable part of the influencer’s community and interact favourably with his or her followers
+- Be a valuable part of the influencer’s community and interact favorably with his or her followers

 All of the above advice serves as a great recipe for a successful email outreach campaign.
-Be sure to also tap into other valuable ideas and resources and find your groove when creating and managing influencer outreach emails.
+Be sure to also tap into other valuable ideas and resources provided by the email providers optinmonster, newoldstamp.com etc.